Customer Lifetime Value: Was sagt der CLV aus & wie berechnet man ihn?

 The customer's CLV is thus 136.36 euros per year.
 Optionally, further aspects can be included here.
 For example, if a customer has recruited another, this new customer can be included in the calculation.
 The resale rate or cross-sellings can also be used.
 Accordingly, there are various models for calculating the Customer Lifetime Value.

-READING TIP: How to test and optimize your website speed to increase customer satisfaction and CLV, among other things, we reveal here.
+Reading tip: How to test and optimize your website speed to increase customer satisfaction and CLV, among other things, we reveal here.

 CLV: The advantages and disadvantages of customer lifetime value